voyagermesh/voyager/docs/user-guide/ingress/stats-and-prometheus.md

  - `/extensions/v1beta1/namespaces/:ns/ingresses/:name/metrics` :  Scrape this endpoint to monitor HAProxy running for a Kubernetes ingress
  - `/voyager.appscode.com/v1beta1/namespaces/:ns/ingresses/:name/metrics`: Scrape this endpoint to monitor HAProxy running for an AppsCode extended ingress

-First deploy Prometheus operator so that Prometheus TPR groups are registered.
+First deploy Prometheus operator so that Prometheus CRD groups are registered.
 Then, to enable this feature, please use the following annotations:

 |  Keys  |   Value  |  Default |  Description |
 |--------|-----------|----------|-------------|